Mortgagor Vs. Mortgagee – All You Need to Know

 The purpose of the mortgagee in possession is for the lender to recoup any outstanding debt from the sale of the mortgaged property.

-See also What Is a Corporate Spin-off and How Does It Work?
+See also What Is a Financing Contract And How Does It Work?

 The MIP will usually take control of the premises and seek buyers willing to make good on the debt owed by purchasing at least a portion of the remaining balance due.